alangs/pagela-macro/README.md

 ## Installation

+You can install this app directly from Atlassian's [Marketplace][pagela-marketplace].

-Setup Atlassian's SDK developer environment as mentioned under [Development setup](#dev).
+Alternatively, setup Atlassian's SDK developer environment as mentioned under [Development setup](#dev).

 Then execute the following command: